 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-More and more dog owners are opting for raw food diets these days, and it comes as no surprise.
+These days more and more dog owners are making homemade dog food and some are even opting for raw food diets just like the recipe above, and it comes as no surprise.
 Traditional dog food can be very bad for your dog’s health, and for a golden retriever, this is even more exacerbated because of health problems unique to their breed.
 As a result, brands like We Feed Raw are seeing a lot of success because so many pet parents are finding the health benefits of raw food very attractive.

 However, dog food subscriptions are often the best way to get raw meals, and they can be quite expensive.
 Fortunately, you can make your own raw dog food, provided you can source your raw meat correctly.
 You just have to get quality meat from a trusted supplier (not your local grocery store).
 Read on to find out my top picks of raw dog food recipes for golden retrievers.